thatchej/R-ClassicBooks/docs/tasks.md

 The `readr` package, from tidyverse, includes several functions to import and work with rectangular data.

 Find the appropriate function to import the csv file located at the path `data/titles.csv`.
-Save the resulting data frame as `titles`.
+Save the resulting data frame in a variable named `titles`.

 ## 1.3 - Read the stats data

-Now that you have the `titles.csv` data imported.
-Import the `data/stats.csv` file as well.
-Assign the resulting data frame to a `stats` variable.
+Now that you have the `titles.csv` data imported, import the `data/stats.csv` file as well.
+Save the resulting data frame in a variable named `stats`.

 ## 1.4 - Require the dplyr package